microsoft/Windows-DevRel/Tutorials/winui-local-ai/5-styling.md

 ## Adding Style

-Below are the key items to transform an XAML page without styling into a visually consistent, modern, and accessible WinUI page that uses styles and theme resources.
+Below are the key items to transform a XAML page without styling into a visually consistent, modern, and accessible WinUI page that uses styles and theme resources.
 This process ensures that your app matches Windows design guidance, is maintainable, and is easier to update as design systems evolve.

 ## Use Theme and Style Resources for Consistent Appearance